• Skip to primary navigation

 It Spreads by Seeds and Rhizomes

-Knotweed spreads both by seed, and under the ground, and if you look closely at the image below, you can see some young shoots creeping into nearby areas away from the middle of the colony.
+Knotweed spreads both by seed, and under the ground through its root system.
+If you look closely at the image below, you can see some young shoots creeping into nearby areas away from the middle of the colony.
 I would wager the shoots come up in a radius of about 30 feet from the epicenter.

 This means that to eradicate the plant, you may have to literally dig up the entire plot of ground.
 Things can get expensive quick.
 Below is a relatively small patch someone planted to attract pollinators about 20 years ago.
 The only way it's been kept in check is by regular mowing during the growing season.